sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 You can select `HEX` (4) to display the hexadecimal value of the selected color.
 It can also be used to insert a known color palette by utilizing its values.

-If unsure which colors to use for each class, apply colors using a preselected [GEE color map](https://github.com/gee-community/ee-palettes) (5).
+If unsure which colors to use for each class, apply colors using a preselected <a href="https://github.com/gee-community/ee-palettes" target="_blank" rel="noopener noreferrer">GEE color map</a> (5).
 It will color all classes in your panel.

 ![Manual legend](../images/sepal/sepal_rf/sepal_rf_10.png)